tsackton/taelgar/Gazetteer/Greater Sembara/Rivers/Volta Watershed/Volta.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 A major river that was historically a border between the [[Sembara|Sembaran]] and [[Zimkova|Zimkovan]] cultural influences.
 The upper reaches of the Volta in particular have always been a center of [[Kestavo|kestavan]] religious practice.

-%% Tim: added a few notes from some old sembaran docs %%